by Cole DeSantis

 Aquinas, being a Christian, thus turns to the Trinity and to the Incarnation to shed light on this.
 The Divine Nature or the Godhead as such is a Person, in that it is a personal entity.
 Yet, within God, there are three sets of relations – that is, there are three entities within God within which the Divine nature completely and totally subsists.
 Each of the three entities also qualify as Persons since they each constitute “an eternally subsisting subject that is both distinct and one with the Godhead.”
 How is it that each eternally subsisting subject can be distinct from the others while remaining as one being?
 How can the Father be distinct from Son and Holy Spirit, and so on, without being three distinct beings?
 There must be some anchor point which unites them without confusing them, and allows them to be distinct without being divided.
 Likewise with Christ: in the person of Jesus Christ, God became man without ceasing to be God, or without having His Divine and human natures combine.
 There must be some focal point which allows the human and Divine to be one Christ, while remaining distinct.
 This carries over into the human person.
 Aquinas sees personhood in man as the “dynamic center of psychological and bodily experience.”
 Personhood is what unites our mind and our body, our form and matter, into a singular substance we call “man.”

-The inability of the perpetrators of these recent hate crimes to recognize these facts led to their denial of the personhood of anyone different from.
+The inability of the perpetrators of these recent hate crimes to recognize these facts led to their denial of the personhood of anyone different from them.
 By defining a person’s humanity in terms of secondary, accidental qualities, it became possible to deny their dignity as humans.
-If someone’s personhood or humanity is defined by their race, religion, political affiliation, class, etc., then, if you hate them,. it is that much easier to deny their personhood.
+If someone’s personhood or humanity is defined by their race, religion, political affiliation, class, etc., then, if you hate them, it is that much easier to deny their personhood.
+Demonstrate that these secondary qualities somehow make them inferior, and you have proved them to be non-humans or inferior humans.

 Yet, what is at stake here is not merely a metaphysical or anthropological misstep; rather, there is a more insidious ethical problem at play.
 Racism – the hatred of others on account of their race – absolutizes and even divinizes race.
 It makes race the leitmotif through which we view all things, the guiding principle of our behavior, and thus the foundation of how we interact with others.
 The spirit of racism is, in my opinion, best articulated by the white nationalist leader Richard Spencer in a speech he delivered in late 2016 in which he said, “Hail our people!
 Hail victory!”
 The good of the white race is, implicitly, the highest good that a member of that race could strive for.
 Racists of all varieties have the same ideology.
 The only difference is, “Which race is superior and which one is to be the object of scorn?”